 What should you consider before signing a contract with an MSP?

-Businesses must be upfront about their needs.
-The most successful relationships happen when the conversations between a company and an MSP clearly articulate what’s needed from the new provider, rather than focusing on what the business is receiving from the old provider.
-Businesses should consider the long-term objectives, short term deliverables, and their current position, and then form those points cleanly into an easily understandable contract.
+Businesses must be upfront about their requirements.
+The most successful relationships happen when the conversations between a company and an Managed Service Provider clearly state what’s needed from the new provider, rather than focusing on what the business is receiving from the old provider.
+Businesses should consider the long-term objectives, short term actions, and their current position, and then form those points cleanly into an easily understandable contract.

-Businesses should keep in mind that the scope of the service they require might also change during the lifetime of the contract, so it’s important to look for an MSP who understands your business, is adaptable and agile, and can provide and accommodate for that flexibility.
+Ownership of assets – both hardware and software needs to be agreed upon.
+Businesses should also keep in mind that the scope of the service they require might also change during the contracts lifetime, so it’s important to look for a provider who understands your business, is adaptable, and can be flexible over time as your business grows and expands.

-Find a MSP partner that best meets your business needs
+Find a MSP partner that best meets your business requirements

 Computer Geeks are an expert MSP who can make your journey to the cloud effortless and pain-free.
 Get in touch with us today and see how our Cloud based solutions can really enable your business to be nimble, efficient and cost-effective.